-Of the cash on deposit with private financial institutions at June 30, 2000, \$238,299.05 of the bank balance was covered by federal depository insurance and \$133,077.17 was covered by collateral held by an authorized escrow agent in the name of the State Treasurer (pooling method).
+Of the cash on deposit with private financial institutions at June 30, 2000, \$167,218.05 of the bank balance was covered by federal depository insurance and \$731,484.02 was covered by collateral held by an authorized escrow agent in the name of the State Treasurer (pooling method).

-B. Investments - In addition to donated securities and real estate held by the College, the College is authorized to invest idle funds as provided by General Statute 115D-58.6.
+B. Investments - The College is authorized to invest idle funds as provided by General Statute 115D-58.6.
 In accordance with this statute, the College and the Board of Trustees manage investments to ensure they can be converted into cash when needed.